sezero/quakespasm/README.txt

   o  SDLNet_ResolveHost bug-fix allowing connection to ports other than
      26000

-  o  sv_main.c (localmodels) Bumped array size from 5 to 6 in order for
+  o  Bumped array size of sv_main.c::localmodels from 5 to 6 fixing an
-     it to operate correctly with the raised limits of fitzquake-0.85
+     old fitzquake-0.85 bug which used to cause segfaults depending on the compiler.

   o  Accept commandline options like "+connect ip:port"